 Since 2016, Strada has been surveying Americans about their experiences with education and work to learn more about what forms a valuable education.
 In 2019, in response to a call from university leaders to learn more about the experiences of their alumni, we developed a survey to measure alumni’s perspectives on the impact their education has had on their careers and lives.
-More than 30 schools participated in the initial survey in spring 2020.
-In 2021, we are offering space for 40 additional colleges and universities to participate without cost.
-Read below to learn more about the survey, explore the findings from 2020, and apply to participate as a partner in 2021.
+More than 60 schools have participated in the survey to date.
+Read below to learn more about the survey, explore the findings, and apply to participate as a partner.

 College and university leaders know that the value they provide is not fully captured by college rankings or income metrics.
 With this in mind, Strada Education Network is partnering with colleges and universities to better understand the full value of the education they provide by listening to those with a special perspective: the alumni.

 To date, we’ve partnered with more than 60 institutions, and we want to hear from your alumni, too.
 Learn more about how to join this work and increase the positive impact you have on your students, their careers, and their lives.

 Use the dashboard below to explore results from the 2021 national benchmark survey.
 The net benefit score is the percent of alumni who gave a positive response to the question minus the percent of alumni who gave a negative response to the question.
 These scores are then averaged to create a net benefit for five key outcome areas: value, life impact, career success, skill development, and affinity.
 The specific questions that make up each area can be seen in the bulleted list below each group.
 Results can be broken out by race, gender, year of graduation, and type of institution.